realworldocaml/book/en/command-line-parsing.md

 let () = Command.run add
 ```

-This example goes back to our non-interactive calendar addition program, but
+This example goes back to our non-interactive calendar addition
-adds a `step` combinator to turn the normal arguments into labelled ones.
-This
+program, but adds a `step` combinator to turn the normal arguments
-is reflected in the callback function below, and can help prevent errors with
+into labelled ones.
+This is reflected in the callback function below,
-command-line arguments with similar types but different names.
+and can help prevent errors with command-line arguments with similar
+types but different names.

 ## Command-line auto-completion with `bash`

-Modern UNIX shells usually have a tab-completion feature to interactively help
+Modern UNIX shells usually have a tab-completion feature to
-you figure out how to build a command-line.
-These work by pressing the `<tab>`
+interactively help you figure out how to build a command-line.
+These
-key in the middle of typing a command, and seeing the options that pop up.
+work by pressing the `<tab>` key in the middle of typing a command,
-You've probably used this most often to find the files in the current
+and seeing the options that pop up.
+You've probably used this most
+often to find the files in the current directory, but it can actually
-directory, but it can actually be extended for other parts of the command too.
+be extended for other parts of the command too.

-The precise mechanism for autocompletion varies depending on what shell you are
+The precise mechanism for autocompletion varies depending on what
-using, but we'll assume you are using the most common one: `bash`.
-This is the
+shell you are using, but we'll assume you are using the most common
-default interactie shell on most Linux distributions and MacOS X, but you may
+one: `bash`.
+This is the default interactive shell on most Linux
+distributions and MacOS X, but you may need to switch to it on *BSD or
-need to switch to it on *BSD or Windows (when using Cygwin).
-The rest of this
+Windows (when using Cygwin).
+The rest of this section assumes that
-section assumes that you're using `bash`.
+you're using `bash`.

 <note>
 <title>The `bash` autocompletion feature</title>
-Bash autocompletion isn't always installed by default, so check your OS package
+Bash autocompletion isn't always installed by default, so check your
-manager to see if you have it available.
+OS package manager to see if you have it available.

 Operating System  Package Manager  Package
 ----------------  ---------------  -------